mohit2708/study/python/7_oops/1_oops.md

 stu1 = Student("Sara", "Ansh", 22, "A2")
 ```

-### **Ques.
-What is pass in Python?**
+### Ques.
+What is pass in Python?
-* The pass keyword represents a null operation in Python.<br> Without the pass statement in the following code, we may run into some errors during code execution.
+* The pass keyword represents a null operation in Python.
+* Without the pass statement in the following code, we may run into some errors during code execution.
 ```python
 def myEmptyFunc():
    # do nothing